 Or Click Here! for a complete list of and links to all the recipes on this blog!

-What about you?
-Do you have a winter vacation coming up?
+Do you have a favorite dog?
 Feel free to share!

 Want more?
 I’ve got links to lots more to read, see & cook. © Susan W. Nye, 2019